tambiasawo/colorguessgame/README.md

 TakeAways:
 - Knowledge of color codes

-Download and play or click the link to view full demo https://drive.google.com/file/d/1FlCje-CwtciaulbxpIqZuIdQSsj5WgGb/view?usp=sharing
+Download and play or click the link to view the full demo https://drive.google.com/file/d/1FlCje-CwtciaulbxpIqZuIdQSsj5WgGb/view?usp=sharing

 Goodluck!